Why Bassett Avenue/The Avenue?

 - Bus service capacity reduced by up to 25-40% due to social distancing.

-The scheme comprises of a temporary 1.5m wide mandatory cycle lane in each direction from south of Chilworth Roundabout to Winn Road.
+The scheme was installed as a temporary 1.5m wide mandatory cycle lane in each direction from south of Chilworth Roundabout to Winn Road.

 The sections are:

 - The Avenue – temporary mandatory cycle lanes achieved by reallocation of road space from existing wide road; and

 - Bassett Avenue – temporary mandatory cycle lanes achieved by removing one traffic lane in each direction that is separated by a white line.
 This section was removed in early September following an increase in traffic and journey times.
 This is covered in more detail in point 4 of these FAQs.

-To enable the cycle lane to be installed and maintain capacity of The Avenue the right turn from The Avenue northbound into Burgess Road has been banned.
-Traffic requiring this manoeuvre will need to u-turn at the Winchester Road roundabout.
+To enable the cycle lane to be installed and to maintain capacity of The Avenue, the right turn from The Avenue northbound into Burgess Road has been banned.
+Traffic requiring this manoeuvre will need to U-turn at the Winchester Road roundabout.
 Other temporary barriers on Burgess Road and Winchester Road have been removed to manage traffic capacity on these approaches.